 Basement Fires Project Summary Video Released

-This video, which focuses on the key points and tactical considerations from the Study of Understanding and Fighting Basement Fires (Basement Fires) by the International Society of Fire Service Instructors (ISFSI) and the UL’s Fire Safety Research Institute (FSRI), guides the viewer through the experiments involved and a summary of resulting tactical considerations.
+This video, which focuses on the key points and tactical considerations from the Study of Understanding and Fighting Basement Fires (Basement Fires) by the International Society of Fire Service Instructors (ISFSI) and the Fire Safety Research Institute (FSRI), part of UL Research Institutes, guides the viewer through the experiments involved and a summary of resulting tactical considerations.

 Many firefighters have been injured or killed while trying to extinguish a basement fire.
 Basement fires can pose a high risk to a firefighter due to the high heat, high velocity fire gases found in the exhaust portion of a flow path and/or the potential for a floor collapse.